Sarah Miles: Early career

 Shortly after finishing at RADA, Miles performed in an episode of the TV series Deadline Midnight titled "Manhunt".
 Her film debut was as Shirley Taylor, a "husky, wide-eyed nymphet" in Term of Trial (1962), which featured Laurence Olivier; she was nominated for the BAFTA Award for Best Newcomer.

-Miles appeared in The Rehearsal (1963) for TV, and then played Vera from Manchester in Joseph Losey's The Servant (1963), and "thrust sexual appetite into British films" according to David Thomson.
+Miles appeared in The Rehearsal (1963) for TV and then played Vera from Manchester in Joseph Losey's The Servant (1963), and in so doing she "thrust sexual appetite into British films" according to David Thomson.

 Miles was in a short film directed by her brother, The Six-Sided Triangle (1963), and a feature film directed by and starring Laurence Harvey, The Ceremony (1963).
-She did Ring Round the Moon (1964) for TV.
+She did Ring Round the Moon (1964) for television.

 On 16 June 1965, Ken Annakin's Those Magnificent Men in Their Flying Machines, a British period comedy film revolving around the craze of early aviation circa 1910, was released.
-A pompous newspaper magnate (Robert Morley) is convinced, by his daughter (Miles) and her fiancé (James Fox), to organise an air race from London to Paris.
-A large sum of money is offered to the winner, hence it attracts a variety of characters to participate.
+A pompous newspaper magnate (Robert Morley) is convinced by his daughter (Miles) and her fiancé (James Fox) to organise an air race from London to Paris.
+A large sum of money is offered to the winner, and hence it attracts a variety of characters to participate.
 The film received positive reviews, described as funny, colourful, and clever, capturing the early enthusiasm for aviation.

 She was in Time Lost and Time Remembered (1966), directed by Desmond Davis.

 In 1966, Miles gained another BAFTA nomination, this time as Best Actress.
 She had a "peripheral" part in Michelangelo Antonioni's Blowup.
 At Antonioni's death in 2007, she referred to him as "a rogue and a tyrant and a brilliant man".